lara-martin/NLP-class/index.md

 **Class Knowledge Checks**
 : These checks are in place to see how well you all are understanding the material as the course goes.
 These might look like clicker questions (using Poll Everywhere), "minute" questions to get you to think about the topic of the day, or a small in-class assignment.
 These will not be graded for accuracy, just whether or not you did them.
-If you cannot attend a lecture for any reason, you can make up the "minute" questions or assignments in your own time.
-[Please ask Dr. Martin](mailto:laramar@umbc.edu?subject=[CMSC 473/673] Make-up clicker question) if you need to make up a day where we did only clicker questions.
+If you cannot attend a lecture for any reason, you can make up the knowledge check in your own time.
+The knowledge check will be posted on Blackboard.
 Your two lowest grade class knowledge checks (i.e., incomplete or missing submissions) will be dropped.

 **Homeworks**
-: There are 3 homeworks: [NLP Tasks](homeworks/hw1.html) (learning objective 1), [NLP Evaluation](homeworks/hw2.html) (learning objectives 2 & 3), [Prompt Engineering](homeworks/hw3.html) (learning objective 6).
+: There are 3 homeworks: NLP Tasks (learning objective 1), NLP Evaluation & Neural Networks (learning objectives 2 & 3), Prompt Engineering & NLP Ethics (learning objectives 6 & 7).
 They each have a corresponding page on this website with more information.

 **Exam (learning objective 3)**
 : You will be provided with a list of potential concepts ahead of the exam.
 You should understand what these concepts are, how they are used, and how they relate to each other.
 A random subset of those concepts will be selected for the exam.
 You will be given the whole class period to complete the exam.

 **Project (learning objective 6)**
-: Teams will come up with NLP project ideas (with the help of Lara & Maitri) and implement them.
+: Teams will come up with NLP project ideas (with the help of Lara) and implement them.
 There will be check-ins along the way to see how you are progressing and to see how well your team is working together.
 Teams can consist of both graduate and undergraduate students.
 : [Milestone 1: Project Proposal](homeworks/project/proposal.html)
 : [Milestone 2: Project Preparation and Informal Literature Review](homeworks/project/lit-review.html)
 : [Milestone 3: Halfway Point](homeworks/project/halfway.html)